frontenddogma/web-development-glossary/manuscript/s.md

 Searching
 : @@.
 The other of the two major ways of interacting with the Web, the other one being browsing or surfing.

+Sectioning content
+: Content that defines the scope of headings and footers, marked up through the `article`, `aside`, `nav`, and `section` elements.
+Each sectioning content element potentially has a heading and an outline.&nbsp;§

 Secure Shell
 : @@